4. Vibhishana – Also known as Bibhishana, he is the younger brother of Ravana. His lineage is thus:

 When Rama was about to leave Ayodhya at the end of his reign, he told Vibhishana to stay on Earth and serve the people and guide them to the path of truth and Dharma.
 Hence, Vibhishana is considered one of the eight immortals, or Chiranjeevins.

 In Mahabharata, there is a passing reference of Vibhishana.
-During the Rajasuya Yagna of Yudhishthira, when the remaining four brothers conducted campaigns in four directions for their oldest brother, Sahadev went southwards.
-He wanted to win friendship of the rakshasa king Vibhishana of Lanka – for which he sends Ghatotkacha (Bhima’s son from rakshasi Hidimba) as his envoy.
-Vibhishana honors Ghatotkacha and sends him back with a lot of gifts, gold etc.
+During the Rajasuya Yagna of Yudhishthir, when the remaining four brothers conducted campaigns in four directions for their oldest brother, Sahadev went southwards.
+He wanted to win friendship of the rakshasa king Vibhishana of Lanka – for which he sent Ghatotkacha (Bhima’s son from rakshasi Hidimba) as his envoy.
+Vibhishana honored Ghatotkacha and sent him back with a lot of gifts, gold etc.